 Some job search sites are easier to use than others.
 Research what users have to say before making your choice.
 In addition to ease of use, keep an eye out for automation tools, such as AI that helps you apply for jobs or matches you with opportunities.

 Even the best job search sites sometimes allow scams to slip through the cracks.
-Scammers targeting job-seekers may pose as organizations or recruiters in an effort to access your sensitive information.
+Scammers targeting job seekers may pose as organizations or recruiters to obtain your sensitive information.
 Choose a job search site that takes these threats seriously.
 Even then, be cautious about the way you share your personal information.

 Affordability